This

 article is written to inform the reader about a feature of life in

-the town over 100 years ago, and
+the town over 100 years ago, and also to ask for help.
+I have been

-1984, when it was still called Barton and District Wheelers, and have
+a member of Barton Wheelers since 1984, when it was still called Barton

-always believed that it was founded in the 1930s.
-While working recently
+and District Wheelers, and have always believed that it was founded

-on my previously reported Elswick-Hopper research at Scunthorpe Central
+in the 1930s.
+While working recently on my previously reported Elswick-Hopper

-Library, I discovered that the club was founded much earlier than that.
+research at Scunthorpe Central Library, I discovered that the club

-There is a wonderful source of local history on the top floor of the
+local history on the top floor of the library, where microfilm copies

-library, where microfilm copies are kept of the Lincolnshire Star and
+are kept of the Lincolnshire Star and the Stamford Mercury newspapers.

-the Stamford Mercury newspapers.
-The library staff are extremely helpful
+The library staff are extremely helpful but be warned that it is quite

-a single year, and there is a natural tendency to get sidetracked!
+a tedious task to trawl through just a single year, and there is a

-I had already established that the first commercial bicycle was made
+the first commercial bicycle was made in Barton, by Hopper, in 1890

-in Barton, by Hopper, in 1890 and that it was a cross frame model called
+and that it was a cross frame model called the Ajax.
+While searching

-the Ajax.
-While searching through the Star of 1891 I found an unavoidable
+through the Star of 1891 I found an unavoidable sidetrack with the

-sidetrack with the mention of not one, but two Barton cycling clubs:
+mention of not one, but two Barton cycling clubs: In the issue dated

-In the issue dated 17th January 1891 there was a report of a meeting,
+17th January 1891 there was a report of a meeting, held the previous

 Club’.
 Chaired by none other than Mr F Hopper, the purpose was